 The terms of the donation of this site prohibit food or beverages, swimming and launching or docking boats within the park.
 Pets are not allowed at Noerenberg Gardens.

 The formal flower gardens at Noerenberg Memorial Gardens add natural beauty to your event.
 On display in the gardens are a wide variety of unusual annuals, perennials and grasses.
-The site can accommodate up to 200 guests and features accessible brick pathways and an ornamental gazebo overlooking Lake Minnetonka.
+The site features accessible brick pathways and an ornamental gazebo overlooking Lake Minnetonka.

 Give to Noerenberg